SmarterApp/RDW_Documentation/docs/Runbook.md

 The [Annotated Configuration](../config/rdw-reporting-service.yml) describes the properties and their effects.

 #### Deployment Spec
 The default max heap size is -Xmx384m and should be increased in all but the smallest environments.
+The off-heap is about 200MB so the container should have a memory limit of at least 500M.
 The [Sample Kubernetes Spec](../deploy/reporting-service.yml) runs a single replica with increased heap size and memory limit.